eurofurence/reg-mail-service/README.md

 If you place this repository OUTSIDE of your gopath, `go build main.go` and `go test ./...` will download all required dependencies by default.

+## Open Issues and Ideas

+We track open issues as GitHub issues on this repository once it becomes clear what exactly needs to be done.